 Can I deploy Magic vpn edge at home?

 Yes, with consumer-grade equipment you can configure edge-enabled VPN features on compatible routers or devices for home protection and improved performance.
-Mcafee vpn change location

 How secure is Magic vpn edge against DNS leaks?

 If properly configured with DNS leak protection and a robust kill switch, DNS data should stay within the encrypted tunnel, reducing leakage risk.
+How to enable vpn in edge browser 2026

 Conclusion do not include a separate conclusion section